-5. Different Attitudes Toward Disclosure
+Different Attitudes Toward Disclosure

-In some cultures, it is not appropriate to be frank about emotions, about the reasons behi conflict or a misunderstanding, or about personal information.
-Keep this in mind when you a dialogue or when you are working with others.
-When you are dealing with a conflict, be min people may differ in what they feel comfortable revealing.
-Questions that may seem natural t What was the conflict about?
+In some cultures, it is not appropriate to be frank about emotions, about the reasons behind a conflict or a misunderstanding, or about personal information.
+Keep this in mind when you are in a dialogue or when you are working with others.
+When you are dealing with a conflict, be mindful that people may differ in what they feel comfortable revealing.
+Questions that may seem natural to you - What was the conflict about?
 What was your role in the conflict?
-What was the sequence of may seem intrusive to others.
-The variation among cultures in attitudes toward disclosure is a something to consider before you conclude that you have an accurate reading of the views, experiences, and goals of the people with whom you are working.
+What was the sequence of events? - may seem intrusive to others.
+The variation among cultures in attitudes toward disclosure is also something to consider before you conclude that you have an accurate reading of the views, experiences, and goals of the people with whom you are working.

-6. Different Approaches to Knowing
+Different Approaches to Knowing

-Notable differences occur among cultural groups when it comes to epistemologies - that i ways people come to know things.
-European cultures tend to consider information acquired the cognitive means, such as counting and measuring, more valid than other ways of coming to ke things.
-Compare that to African cultures' preference for affective ways of knowing - that is, knowledge that comes from the experience of something - including symbolic imagery and the Asian cultures' epistemologies tend to emphasize the validity of knowledge gained through structured transcendence.
+Notable differences occur among cultural groups when it comes to epistemologies-that is, the ways people come to know things.
+European cultures tend to consider information acquired through cognitive means, such as counting and measuring, more valid than other ways of coming to know things.
+Compare that to African cultures' preference for affective ways of knowing-that is, knowledge that comes from the experience of something-including symbolic imagery and rhythm.
+Asian cultures' epistemologies tend to emphasize the validity of knowledge gained through striving toward transcendence.

-Here, in the U.S., with all our cultural mixing and sharing, we can't apply these generalize whole groups of people.
-But we can use them to recognize that there is more than one way to the world and to learn.
-Recent popular works demonstrate that our own society is paying mor attention to previously overlooked ways of knowing.
-Indeed, these different approaches to knowled affect ways of analyzing a community problem or finding ways to resolve it.
-Some member your group may want to do library research to understand a shared problem better and identify solutions.
-Others may prefer to visit places and people who have experienced challenges like the your are facing, and get a feeling for what has worked elsewhere.
+ere, in the U.S., with all our cultural mixing and sharing, we can't apply these generalizations to whole groups of people.
+But we can use them to recognize that there is more than one way to look at the world and to learn.
+Recent popular works demonstrate that our own society is paying more attention to previously overlooked ways of knowing.
+Indeed, these different approaches to knowing could affect ways of analyzing a community problem or finding ways to resolve it.
+Some members of your group may want to do library research to understand a shared problem better and identify possible solutions.
+Others may prefer to visit places and people who have experienced challenges like the ones you are facing, and get a feeling for what has worked elsewhere.